nikithapotluri/CAMPUS-SPACE/README.md

 ## Setup & Usage
 Feel free to clone this repository into your local machine.
-You can run the application by:
+You can run the application by using the following command:
 ```
 npm start